Jordan Masterson

 Jordan Masterson (born April 9, 1986) is an American actor.
 He played Zeb, a five-year-old boy, in Danielle Steel's 1993 TV adaptation Star.
-He may be best known for his role as Mark in the 2005 film The 40-Year-Old Virgin and his recurring role as Dumptruck in ABC Family comedy-drama series Greek.
+He is known for his role as Mark in the 2005 film The 40-Year-Old Virgin and his recurring role as Dumptruck in ABC Family comedy-drama series Greek.
 He co-starred as Ryan Vogelson in the sitcom Last Man Standing on ABC (2012–2017) and later Fox (2018–2021), replacing Nick Jonas.

 He also guest starred in the television series Grounded for Life, George Lopez, Las Vegas, 7th Heaven, CSI: Miami, Without a Trace and How I Met Your Mother.

 Masterson is the brother of actress Alanna Masterson and the maternal half-brother of actors Danny Masterson and Christopher Masterson.

 Early life

 Masterson was born on April 9, 1986, in Dunedin, Florida.
-His mother, Carol Masterson, is also his manager, and his father, Joe Reaiche, who is of Lebanese descent, is a former professional rugby league player.
+His mother, Carol Masterson, is also his manager, and his father, Joe Reaiche, who was of Lebanese descent, was a professional rugby league player.

 He is the younger half-brother of actors Danny Masterson and Christopher Masterson.
 (He guest starred on both of his half-brothers' respective series, That '70s Show and Malcolm in the Middle.)
 He is the older brother of actress Alanna Masterson.

 As a child, Masterson was active in baseball, tennis, and snowboarding.

 Personal life

 Along with his mother, sister, and half-brothers, Masterson is a member of the Church of Scientology.
+They were estranged from his father (Danny and Christopher’s stepfather) until his death in 2024, due to Scientology's practice of shunning critics.

 He was previously in a long-term relationship with actress Dakota Johnson.